 Internal Medicine; Nephrology

-My clinical research interests are also wide-ranging.
+My clinical research interests are wide-ranging.
 I have particular interests in medication, chemotherapy and toxin-induced kidney injury.
 I have worked on a project that investigated the long-term renal impacts of the chemotherapy agent ifosfamide in adult cancer patients.
-I also have a research interest in autosomal dominant adult polycystic kidney disease (AD-PKD).
-I am involved in a multicenter clinical trial to compare the efficacy and safety of the drug Tolvaptan to determine if it can help to slow, or even halt the progression of renal cysts and thereby delay or prevent progression of end-stage kidney disease in people with AD-PKD.
+I also have a research interest in autosomal dominant adult polycystic kidney disease (AD-PKD) have been involved in a multicenter clinical trial to compare the efficacy and safety of the drug Tolvaptan which has been determined to slow the progression of renal cysts and thereby delay progression of end-stage kidney disease in people with AD-PKD.

 I supervise and teach physicians at all stages of their training, including interns and residents from UB’s internal medicine residency program as well as fellows in UB’s nephrology training program.
-I supervise trainees on both the inpatient Renal Medicine and Renal Consult services and in the outpatient Renal and Hypertension Clinic and the outpatient Transplant Clinic.
-In addition to bedside teaching, I sometimes teach small group nephrology seminars for third-and fourth-year medical students rotating on their medicine clerkships.
+I supervise trainees on both the inpatient Medicine and Renal Consult services and in the outpatient Renal and Hypertension Clinic and the outpatient Transplant Clinic.
+In addition to bedside teaching, I facilitate small group nephrology seminars for third- and fourth-year medical students rotating on their medicine clerkships as well as first- and second-year medical students learning nephrology during their preclinical years.
 I also provide lectures for the internal medicine resident teaching program and for the nephrology fellowship teaching program.

 Internal Medicine, Nephrology